Tomb of Payava

 - Two long-haired and bearded men clothed in cuirasses and cloaks.

-- An athlete and companion dressed in a Greek style.
+- An athlete and companion are dressed in the Greek-style.

-- A seated figure, in Persian dress receiving a delegation.
+- A seated figure in Persian dress is receiving a delegation.

 - Battle of cavalry and foot soldiers.